OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-074.md

 ## Psalm 74:4

-> Your adversaries have clamoured in the heart of Your meeting place;
+> Your enemies roar in the heart of Your meeting place;
 > They have set up their own emblems as symbols.

 ## Psalm 74:5